Alcohol And Anger: A Violent Cocktail

 People who change the most when under the influence of alcohol may have learned to hide traits that were once deemed socially unacceptable.
 For people who are drunk and angry, this may mean that they are prone to anger or aggression when sober that they actively repress to avoid stigma or consequence, but feel free to let themselves be angry when drunk because it is considered more socially acceptable or excusable.

 Furthermore, alcohol consumption can impair someone’s executive functioning skills, making it difficult for them to control their impulses and make rational decisions.
 As such, someone who has been drinking may not control their emotions in the same way they would while sober.
-Therefore, someone who already struggles with anger management might lose their ability to suppress their emotions and may even become aggressive due to this.
+Therefore, someone who already struggles with mental health concerns related to anger might lose their ability to suppress their emotions and may even become aggressive due to this.
 Alcohol does not cause this reaction, but it does exacerbate it.

 Alcohol and domestic violence